Gran Metalik: Cruiserweight division (2016–2018)

 On June 13, 2016, WWE announced Dorada, under the ring name Gran Metalik, as a participant in the upcoming Cruiserweight Classic tournament.
-In a subsequent interview, he revealed that he was only working the Cruiserweight Classic matches with WWE and was still full-time with CMLL beyond that and he credited Finn Bálor, who worked as Prince Devitt in NJPW, as being the reason he was invited to the tournament.
-The tournament began on June 23 with Metalik defeating Alejandro Saez in the first round match.
-He later defeated Tajiri in the second-round match.
-The following day, it was reported that he had signed a full-time contract with WWE.
-On August 26, Metalik defeated Akira Tozawa to advance at the semifinals.
-On the last day of the tournament, Metalik defeated Zack Sabre Jr. to advance to the finals, before losing to T.J.
-Perkins in the finals.

-Following the tournament, Metalik began working in the cruiserweight division, appearing on the Raw shows.
-On the September 19 episode of Raw, Metalik worked his first match on the main roster, competing in a fatal four-way match, also involving Cedric Alexander, Rich Swann, and The Brian Kendrick to determine the number one contender for the WWE Cruiserweight Championship at Clash of Champions, which Kendrick won.
-On the February 14, 2017 episode of 205 Live, Metalik made his debut the on the brand, defeating Drew Gulak.
-On the September 5 episode of 205 Live, Metalik competed in a number one contender's five-way elimination match for the Cruiserweight Championship, but was the second person eliminated from the match.
-On the October 31 episode of 205 Live, Metalik was part of a Halloween Fright Night Fatal Four Way match that was won by Mustafa Ali.
+He subsequently credited Finn Bálor (formerly Prince Devitt in NJPW) as being the reason he was invited to the tournament and revealed that he was only working the Cruiserweight Classic matches with WWE, still working full-time with CMLL beyond that.
+In the midst of the tournament, on July 15, it was reported that Metalik had signed a full-time contract with WWE.
+He defeated Alejandro Saez in the first round, Tajiri in the second round, and Akira Tozawa in the quarter-finals.
+On September 14, the last day of the tournament, Metalik defeated Zack Sabre Jr. to advance to the finals, where he lost to T.J.
+Perkins.
+He then began working on the Raw brand's cruiserweight division.
+On the September 19 episode of Raw, Metalik made his main roster debut in a loss to The Brian Kendrick in a fatal four-way match to determine the number one contender for the WWE Cruiserweight Championship at Clash of Champions, also involving Cedric Alexander and Rich Swann.
+On the February 14, 2017 episode of 205 Live, Metalik made his debut on the brand, defeating Drew Gulak.
+In September, Metalik competed in a number one contender's five-way elimination match for the title, but was the second person eliminated by Alexander.